prabhatm8000/guessTheDrawing/readme.md

 # guessTheDrawing

 guessTheDrawing is an online multiplayer game where players take turns guessing what another player is drawing.
-It's built with React, Socket.IO and Node.js
+It's built with React, Socket.IO and Node.js.

 ## Features

--   Real-time multiplayer gameplay
+-   Real-time multiplayer gameplay.
--   Simple and intuitive user interface
+-   Simple and intuitive user interface.
--   Players can message/chat wich each other in real-time
+-   Players can message/chat wich each other in real-time.
--   Messaging has swear-word bleeping
+-   Messaging has swear-word bleeping.
--   Players take turns drawing and guessing
+-   Players take turns drawing and guessing.
--   Admin can kick player
+-   Admin can kick player.

 ## Technologies Used